-This course is designed to familiarize students with the basic concepts of quality assurance as applied to diagnostic radiographic equipment and image processes.
+Prerequisite(s): BIOL-135, BIOL-136 Corequisite(s): Program acceptance diagnostic radiographic equipment and image processes.
 As x-ray equipment has become more complex, the need for radiographers to understand detailed workings and limitations of equipment has become more important.
 This course will provide students with the necessary theoretical background and experimental skills to permit him/her to function effectively as part of a team to measure performance parameters and to evaluate quality assurance programs.
-Prerequisite(s): RADG-235